 - The RTKL request requires retrieval of a record from a remote location;

-- The requester has not complied with a demand for prepayment of fees,which are required to fulfill the RTKL request and which are estimated to exceed $25; further, the time period for response shall be tolled from the time the demand for payment is made until such time as payment is actually received; or
+- The requester has not complied with a demand for prepayment of fees, which are required to fulfill the RTKL request and which are estimated to exceed $25; further, the time period for response shall be tolled from the time the demand for payment is made until such time as payment is actually received; or

 - The extent or nature of the request precludes a response within the required time period.

-If a written request is denied in whole or in part, the Agency will issue a final written response that will include an explanation of the procedure for the requester to appeal, if the requester chooses to do so.
+If a written request is denied in whole or in part, the department will issue a final written response that will include an explanation of the procedure for the requester to appeal, if the requester chooses to do so.
 The written denial will also set forth the specific reasons for the denial, including a citation of supporting legal authority.
-If the denial is the result of a determination that that the record requested is exempt from disclosure, the specific reasons for the Agency’s determination shall be included.
+If the denial is the result of a determination that the record requested is exempt from disclosure, the specific reasons for the department’s determination shall be included.

-Duplication of Public Records.
+- Duplication of Public Records

 The Commonwealth Office of Open Records